 Egypt's Commercial International Bank in Cairo (Photo: Al-Ahram)

-In February, CIB signed a deal to sell CI Capital to Beltone Financial, a unit of billionaire Naguib Sawiris' Orascom Telecom OTMT.CA, for 924 million Egyptian pounds ($104 million) but the deal has stalled pending approval from Egyptian regulators.
+In February, CIB signed a deal to sell investment bank CI Capital to Beltone, a unit of billionaire Naguib Sawiris' Orascom Telecom OTMT.CA, for 924 million Egyptian pounds ($104 million) but the deal has stalled pending approval from Egyptian regulators.

 Sawiris said at the time he planned to merge CI Capital with Beltone Financial, which OTMT bought last year, to create one of Egypt's largest investment firms, but the deal has faced a series of delays.